-The dental nurses were supervised by the dentist and supported on a day to day basis by the practice manager.
-Staff told us the practice manager was readily available to speak to at all times for support and advice.
+The dental nurse was supervised by the dentist and supported on a day to day basis by the practice administrator.
+Staff told us the practice administrator was readily available to speak to at all times for support and advice.
 Staff told us they have annual appraisals where training and CPD were discussed.